 - an urgent need to urinate even if your bladder isn’t full

 - an urge to urinate often throughout the night

 Not being able to urinate can also be a sign of advanced bladder cancer.

-Advanced bladder cancer can sometimes cause pain in the hips and pelvis.
-This may occur if the cancer spreads to an inner hip muscle called the iliopsoas and causes a condition known as malignant psoas syndrome.
+In addition, it can sometimes cause pain in the hips and pelvis.
+This may occur if cancer spreads to an inner hip muscle called the iliopsoas and causes a condition known as malignant psoas syndrome.

 Pain is often part of the reality of living with bladder cancer and undergoing treatment for the disease.
 However, medication and complementary techniques can help you manage your pain and keep you more comfortable.

 You may be able to manage mild to moderate pain with OTC drugs.
 These medications include: